Jacques-Pierre Orillard de Villemanzy: Bourbon Restoration (1814–30)

-After the first Bourbon Restoration of 6 April 1814, Louis XVIII of France named Villemanzy a Peer of France on 4 June 1814.
+After the first Bourbon Restoration of 6 April 1814, Louis XVIII named Villemanzy a Peer of France on 4 June 1814.

 Villemanzy supported the overthrow of Napoleon, so was unemployed during Napoleon's return of the Hundred Days (20 March – 8 July 1815).

 Villemanzy voted for death at the 4 December 1815 trial of Marshal Ney.

 On 10 January 1816 he was appointed to the Grand Administrative Council of Les Invalides, and then to the Sinking Commission on 8 May 1817.

 He was appointed president of the newly created Caisse des Dépôts et Consignations.

 In the Upper House he defended constitutional freedoms and opposed emergency laws.

 He was made a Grand Officer of the Legion of Honour on 22 May 1823.

 He died at Versailles on 3 September 1830.

 Orillard de Villemanzy's name is on the Arc de Triomphe among those of Napoleon's generals.